mattcroat/joy-of-code/posts/impossible-layout-animations-with-svelte/impossible-layout-animations-with-svelte.md

 That's it! 😄

-You can look at the complete example on StackBlitz and find the code on GitHub.
+You can look at the complete [example on StackBlitz](https://stackblitz.com/github/joysofcode/svelte-gsap-flip) and find the [code on GitHub](https://github.com/joysofcode/svelte-gsap-flip).

-The upcoming View Transitions API is going to enable us to create amazing native user experiences on the web without requiring JavaScript but it's not going to completely replace the need for the FLIP animation technique, so FLIP your animations. (╯°□°)╯︵ ┻━┻
+The upcoming View Transitions API is going to enable us to create amazing native user experiences on the web without requiring JavaScript but it won't replace the FLIP animation technique.

+I hope you FLIP your animations. (╯°□°)╯︵ ┻━┻